GunnarIsenberg/WGU_Calculus_I_Tutor/README.md

 A WGU student visits the application

-They sign in using their institutional Outlook account
+The student signs in using their institutional Outlook account

-The system identifies them and loads their learning context
+The system identifies the student and loads their learning context

 The student asks a Calculus I question